-To estimate a psychometric curve for each person for each combination of expression, cue and duration range, the p(long) responses were modelled using a binomial generalized linear model (GLM) with a logistic link function in R (R Core Team, 2018).
+To estimate a psychometric curve for each person for each combination of expression, cue, and duration range, the [p(long)] responses were modelled using a binomial generalised linear model (GLM) with a logistic link function.

-Model Selection and t-tests

-Model comparison for BPs, JNDs and WRs was conducted by calculating Bayes Factors.
-Bayes Factors were calculated using the BayesFactor package in R (Morey & Rouder, 2018) and more specifically, by using the default settings of the generalTestBF function to compare every model against a general-intercept-only model.
-Models included all possible combinations of cue type, expression and range and also, by-participants effects that are normally included as residual/error terms in frequentist ANOVA (van Doorn et al., 2021).
-Bayes factors were calculated using the JZS priors: a non-informative Jeffreys prior on the variance of the population and a Cauchy prior with default scales on the standardized effect size for effects (Rouder et al., 2012).
-Following Jeffery's scheme Bayes Factors (BF10) for the alternative hypothesis were classified as either "anecdotal" (1 to 3), "moderate" (3 to 10), "strong" (10 to 30), "very strong" (30 to 100), or "decisive" (>100).
-With respect to the null hypothesis, Bayes Factors (BF10) were classified as either "anecdotal" (1 to 0.33), "moderate" (0.33 to 0.1), "strong" (0.1 to 0.03), "very strong" (0.03 to 0.01), or "decisive" (<0.01).
+Model selection and t-tests.
+Model comparison for BPs, JNDs, and WRs was conducted by calculating Bayes factors.
+Bayes factors were calculated using the BayesFactor package in R (Morey & Rouder, 2018) and more specifically, by using the default settings of the generalTestBF function to compare every model against a general-intercept-only model.
+Models included all possible combinations of cue type, expression, and range and also, by-participants effects that are normally included as residual/error terms in frequentist analysis of variance (ANOVA) (van Doorn et al., 2023).
+Bayes factors were calculated using the Jeffreys-Zellner-Siow priors: a non-informative Jeffreys prior on the variance of the population and a Cauchy prior with default scales on the standardised effect size for effects (Rouder et al., 2012).
+Following Jeffery's scheme Bayes factors (BF10) for the alternative hypothesis were classified as either "anecdotal" (1-3), "moderate" (3-10), "strong" (10-30), "very strong" (30-100), or "decisive" (>100).
+With respect to the null hypothesis, Bayes factors (BF10) were classified as either "anecdotal" (1-0.33), "moderate" (0.33-0.1), "strong" (0.1-0.03), "very strong" (0.03-0.01), or "decisive" (<0.01).
 Differences were considered "significant" or noteworthy if BF10 values offered at least "anecdotal" support for either the null or alternative hypothesis.